queezle42/qbar/README.md

 ### Compiling from Source

-Building qbar requires [stack](https://haskellstack.org/).
+Building qbar requires nix.
 To build it run:
 ```
-stack build
+nix build
 ```

 You can also use the scripts in the `bin`-directory (all scripts will rebuild the project if required):
 ```
 # Launch as swaybar status command while redirecting stderr to shell
 ./bin/run-sway default

-# Run the binary directly (mostly used to control the bar via rpc)
-./bin/run --help

-# Install the binary to ~/.local/bin (this can also install tab completions)
-./bin/install
 ```

 ## Configuration